bhargav0807/RAG-Model-for-QA-Bot/README.md

 # RAG-Model-for-QA-Bot

 ## Part-1
-- Documentation and explaination of task is clearly provided in notebook.
+- Documentation and explaination of task is clearly provided in (notebook)[Part-1/rag.ipynb].